HaxeFoundation/HaxeManual/md/manual/target-javascript-getting-started.md

-## 12.1.1 Getting started with Javascript
+## 12.1.1 Getting started with Haxe/Javascript

 Haxe can be a powerful tool for developing Javascript applications.
 Let's look at our first sample.
 This is a very simple example showing the toolchain.